Chinese football back at square one after investment boom | DW | 28.09.2021

 "These high profile foreigners occupy key positions which Chinese players should be occupying," Byer said.
 "Now coaches in China say that their best players are younger players and they are giving them more opportunities."

-The goalscoring charts in the Chinese Super League have been dominated in the past few years by foreign imports, but now the likes of Zhang Yuning and Liu Wenjun are there.
+The goalscoring charts in the Chinese Super League have been dominated in the past few years by foreign imports, but now the likes of Zhang Yuning and Liu Wenjun are making their presence felt.
 More are needed.
 Ma predicts that it will be 10 to 15 years before China starts to produce better players consistently.

 That remains to be seen, but there is a better chance that this will happen over the next decade than the last as lessons have been learned.